 Do I need to sign up for the credit?

-Those eligible for the credit don't need to apply or sign up for it, as it will automatically be deducted from electricity bills.
+Those eligible for the credit don't need to apply or sign up for it, as it'll be automatically applied to your electricity bills.

 How will I receive the credit?

-The subsidy will be deducted from domestic electricity bills by suppliers in the form of credit.
-The credit is not in the form of a cash payment.
+The credit will be deducted from domestic electricity bills by suppliers in the form of credit.
+The credit is not in the form of a cash payment or bank draft.

 When will I see the credit come off my electricity bill?

-You’ll notice the instalments being applied to your bills as follows:
+You’ll notice the credits being applied to your bills as follows:

 The exact date you get your credit will depend on the date that your supplier normally sends you your bill.